gioblu/PJON/documentation/routing.md

 }
 ```

+Consider that exists also `PJONDynamicRouter3` able to handle up to 3 buses, and `PJONDynamicRouter` able to handle an array of buses. `PJONDynamicRouter` can be used also in local mode, although, because the hop count field is not included, the network topology cannot include loops.

 ### InteractiveRouter
-[Interactive router](/examples/ARDUINO/Network/SoftwareBitBang/Switch/BlinkingSwitch) routes packets as a switch or router but it is also able to act as a device and have user-defined receive and error call-back.
+[Interactive router](/examples/routing/ARDUINO/Network/Switch/BlinkingSwitch) routes packets as a switch or router but it is also able to act as a device and have user-defined receive and error call-back.

 ### Virtual bus
-[Virtual bus](/examples/ARDUINO/Local/SoftwareBitBang/Tunneler) is a bus where multiple buses using potentially different media or strategies, connected through a router, have the same bus id (including the local bus case), and where the location of each device is automatically registered observing traffic.
+[Virtual bus](/examples/routing/ARDUINO/Local/Tunneler) is a bus where multiple buses using potentially different media or strategies, connected through a router, have the same bus id (including the local bus case), and where the location of each device is automatically registered observing traffic.